tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/快速入门/五分钟入门指南_intl_en.md

 #### 6.2 Searching logs

-Log in to the [CLS console](https://console.cloud.tencent.com/cls), and click **Log Search** in the left sidebar to enter the log search page.
+Log in to the [CLS console](https://console.cloud.tencent.com/cls) and click **Log Search** on the left sidebar to enter the log search page.
 Select the time range and log topic before using the search box.
-The syntax supports searching by keyword, fuzzy match, and scope.
+The search syntax supports searching by keyword, fuzzy match, and scope.
 For more information, please see [Syntax and Rules](https://intl.cloud.tencent.com/document/product/614/39594).
-Now, click **Search Analysis** to begin searching for logs.
+Now, click **Search and Analysis** to begin searching for logs.

-- Sample 1: Querying failure logs
+- Sample 1.
+Querying failure logs
   Search statement: `status:fail`
 ![](https://main.qcloudimg.com/raw/2030b7b0b6cdd506a45ae3c16cc582c7.png)
 - Sample 2: Querying logs of downloaded files over 300 KB